Personal Finance

 How many credit cards can a person legally carry?

-There is no maximum number of credit cards you can legally carry.
-Although a specific issuer might cap the credit you are able to have, the exact number of cards isn’t usually an issue.
+There’s no legal maximum on the number of credit cards you can carry.
+While individual issuers might limit the total credit they’ll extend to you, the actual number of cards typically isn’t restricted.

 What is the max amount of credit cards you should have?